fatiando/harmonica/data/examples/README.txt

 .. warning::

-    The :mod:`harmonica.datasets` module will be deprecated in Harmonica v0.6.0
+    The :mod:`harmonica.datasets` module and every sample dataset a will be deprecated in Harmonica v0.6.0.
+The examples and the user guide will transition to using Ensaio (https://www.fatiando.org/ensaio/) instead.

 Where is my data?